hongpham/Workshop-Protect-your-IoT-fleet/Module 5: Send security alerts to your favourite messaging platform/README.md

 Click **Add webhook** and give it a name.
 Your webhook will have a unique URL e.g. https://hooks.chime.aws/incomingwebhooks/<guid>?token=xxxxxxxxxxxxxxxxxxxx).
 You need to protect this URL just as you protect any secret materials (API keys, username-password,..) because anyone has this URL can post a message to your chat room.
 Copy this URL and save it in a touchpad.
 You will need this URL to config Lamdbda function in step 2.2

-### 2.2 Configure Lambda function
+### 2.2 Create deployment package for Lambda function

 Since SNS doesn't intergrate with Chime directly, we will use a Lambda function to post the SNS message to the Chime chatroom.
+You will need to create a deployment package for this Lambda function by following these steps:

+   a.
+Clone this workshop github repo, change directory to 'Module 5: Send security alerts to your favourite messaging platform', navigate to folder 'LambdaWebhookChime'.
+This folder should only have a python script index.py at the moment.

+   b.
+We will install neccessary dependecies for this python script.
+Under device folder, create a subfolder called Package.
+      ```bash
+      mkdir Package
+      cd Package
+      ```

+   c.
+Install these dependencies, choose Package as target folder.
+      ```bash
+      pip install --target . requests
+      ```

+   d.
+Create a zip archive of the dependencies named webhookchime.zip in Package and store it in LambdaWebhookChime folder.
+Run this command when you currently in Package folder
+      ```bash
+      zip -r9 ../webhookchime.zip .
+      ```

+   e.
+Add python script device.py to the archive
+      ```bash
+      cd ..
+      zip -g webhookchime.zip index.py
+      ```
+   f.
+You will upload this zip file when you create lambda function next step

+### 2.3 Configure Lambda function

 From Lambda management console, create a new Lambda function.
 Give this new function a name and choose Python3.* as runtime with default permissions.

-Now we already write the code for this lambda function and install all dependencies.
-Download [IoTWebhookFunction.zip](LambdaWebhookChime/IoTWebhookFunction.zip) to your laptop.
-And upload this Python  deploymet packages to the Lambda function.
+Now we already write the code for this lambda function and install all dependencies in previous step.
+Upload this deploymet packages webhookchime.zip to the Lambda function.
 Under **Function code**, click the drop down **Code entry type**, and choose **Upload a .zip file**.
 Make sure the function hander is 'index.handler'.
 Here is the code snippet of this Lambda function

 ```python
 import json